Skip to contents

 severity: "error"

-This configuration: - Requires at least one affiliation column. - Allows dynamic affiliation columns (e.g., Affiliation 1, Affiliation 2, etc.). - Fails validation if no affiliation column exists.
+This configuration: - Requires at least one affiliation column. - Matches legacy columns (Primary affiliation, Secondary affiliation). - Matches dynamic columns (e.g., Affiliation 1, Affiliation 2, etc.) using regex. - Fails validation if no affiliation column exists.

 column_results <- column_validator$validate_columns(my_contributors_table)